catboost/catboost/contrib/python/setuptools/py3/README.rst

 ===============

-Everyone interacting in the setuptools project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PSF Code of Conduct <https://github.com/pypa/.github/blob/main/CODE_OF_CONDUCT.md>`_.
+Everyone interacting in the setuptools project's codebases, issue trackers, chat rooms, and fora is expected to follow the
+`PSF Code of Conduct <https://github.com/pypa/.github/blob/main/CODE_OF_CONDUCT.md>`_.